RosarioB/kafka-clients/README.md

 `kafka-topics --create --bootstrap-server broker:9092 --partitions 6 --replication-factor 1 --topic vehicle-positions-oper-47` to create the topic.

+## Producer

+It contains a basic producer which receives IOT data from [this api](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/) with a MqttClient.

+To try the producer we have two possibilities:

+- The first is to run the application (via java or the IDE itself) and setting `settings.put(ProducerConfig.BOOTSTRAP_SERVERS_CONFIG, "localhost:9092")` in the class `VehiclePositionproducer`.

+- The second is to create a docker image from this project and the run the container.

+  To create the docker image we must first set `settings.put(ProducerConfig.BOOTSTRAP_SERVERS_CONFIG, "broker:29092")` in the class `VehiclePositionproducer`.

+  Then we need to go to the producer folder and run `docker image build -t rosariob/producer:v2 .`

+  To run the container with the previous image we can execute `docker run  --rm -d --network confluent_kafka --name producer rosariob/producer:v2`

+## Kafka Stream application

 To try the stream application we have two possibilities:

 - The first is to run the application (via java or the IDE itself) and setting `settings.put(StreamsConfig.BOOTSTRAP_SERVERS_CONFIG, "localhost:9092")` in the class `VehiclePositionTransformer`.